-This brief tutorial explains a few different ways to find the package that provides a specific file in Unix-like operating systems.
+This brief tutorial explains a few different ways to find the package that provides a specific file in Linux.
 This could be useful when you manually compile and install a package.
-When you’re compiling a package from source, there are chances that you may receive an error something like “No rule to make target ‘<somefile>’, needed by ‘<somefile>’.
-Stop.”.
+When you're compiling a package from source, there are chances that you may receive an error something like "No rule to make target '<somefile>', needed by '<somefile>'.
+Stop.".
 You may not know exactly which packages provides the missing file.
-In such cases, you can easily find out the packages that provides those missing files and install them as described in this guide.
+In such cases, you can easily find out the packages that provides those missing files and install them in your Linux box as described in this guide.

 Find The Package That Provides A Specific File In Linux

 On Arch-based, there is a small command line tool called pkgfile, which is used to search files from packages.

 Pkgfile comes pre-installed with Arch Linux.
 If it's not, you can install using the following command:

 $ sudo pacman -S pkgfile

 Then, run the following command to sync with pkgfile database:

 Now, you can find the package that provides a specific file, say for example alisp.h, using command:

 $ pkgfile alisp.h extra/alsa-lib